News

 2020 Leaf Pickup Bulletin

-2022 Fall leaf pick up season begins on November 14, 2022.
+2023 Fall leaf pickup season begins on November 13, 2023.
 Only loose leaves that are left curbside will be collected.
 Please make sure that your loose leaves are not on the road or blocking the sidewalk, as this may result in removal costs and fines.
 If residents choose to bag their leaves, they may be placed on the road by the curb, provided they do not block sight lines or interfere with traffic.

 The City encourages all citizens to consider mulching or composting their leaves as a better, more environmentally beneficial alternative.
 Shredding leaves into lawns or flower beds or collecting leaves in compost piles are ways residents can dispose of leaves in an environmentally friendly matter.
 Mulching leaves into your lawn will provide you with a natural fertilizer that will improve soil health in a cheap and efficient manner.
 It’s easy, green and saves you money.